 HART (1856-1942) in Adelaide on 28th June 1878.

-I have very little information about Thomas Walter, but he was a Teamster and Overseer.
+I have very little information about Thomas Walter, however he was a Teamster and Overseer.

 Thomas Walter and Bridget had 2 children, Ethel Ruth (Born at Blinman S.A.
 Australia 24th Apr 1879) and Walter Herbert David (Born 28th Aug 1880 at Angorichina, Via Blinman, S.A.
 Australia).